 Bats also have to deal with having solid bones.
 This is unlike birds.
 The bones and joints of birds are hollow.
-But bats are kept down by their weight.
-Bats use their relatively heavy bodies to their advantage.
+But instead of being kept down by their weight, bats use their relatively heavy bodies to their advantage.
 They fling their bodies around.
 It is similar to how skateboarders and figure skaters pull off kick flips and pirouettes.
 This is according to Nsikan Akpan for the PBS Newshour.

-Swartz teamed up with Brown University engineer Kenny Breuer to figure out how bats pull this trick off.
-They looked at the bats' landings.
+To figure out how bats pull this trick off, Swartz teamed up with Brown University engineer Kenny Breuer.
+They studied the bats' landings.
 To do it, they used a high-speed video camera.
 They slowed down the bat's flight.
-They realized that the furry fliers used their body's inertia.
-The bats tucked in one wing.
-The other one was kept extended.
+They realized that the furry fliers directed their body's inertia by tucking in one wing and keeping the other extended.
 It shifted their center of gravity.
-That allowed them to flip around.
-This is despite their weight.
+That allowed them to flip around despite their weight.

 "I would imagine that they use inertial forces for every aspect of their maneuvering," Breuer tells James Owen for National Geographic.
 "We don't have any direct evidence of this yet."

-Birds can fly upside down.
-They have lighter wings.
-But bats are more agile fliers.
+Birds can fly upside down and have lighter wings.
+But bats are more nimble fliers.
 That is thanks to having many more joints and muscles in their wings.
-This allows them to pull off deft moves using their own inertia very quickly.
+This allows them to pull off deft movements using their own inertia very quickly.
 In Swartz and Breuer's experiment, it took the bats less than a second to flip upside down for their landings.
 It suggested that what they lack in aerodynamics, they make up for in mastering their own inertia, Akpan reports.